 The best thing I did to cope with my hair loss was to talk about it.
 I was surprised with the amount of private messages that I was sent from people that had been going through the same thing but felt like they couldn’t tell anyone.
 Essentially suffering in silence.
 I found that by talking to people, not only would it not be a shock to people if suddenly I was to wake up one morning and be half bald, but I could ask other people that had been through it about their experiences or things that had worked for them.
 I pieced together all the bits of advice to find something that worked best for me.

 I also decided to start talking about it on my YouTube channel (as you can probably guess by some of the videos that I’ve included in this post!).
 I never showed visuals of the worst bald patch as that was something that freaked me out when going through it, so didn’t want it to stress out other people that was going through the same thing.
 If I was suffering, the least I could do was to maybe help someone else that was experiencing it too.

-It’s now been a year since my hair started falling out and as you can see by the timeline it has stopped and is growing back.
-I felt the lowest between March – June as that’s when I was self conscious of how thin my hair looked.
+It’s now been 2 years since my hair started falling out and as you can see by the timeline it has stopped and is growing back.
+I felt the lowest between March – June 2019 as that’s when I was self conscious of how thin my hair looked.
 As bad as it sounds, I did even photoshop a few of my photos to fill in how much ‘white scalp’ I could see.
 It’s not something I’ve ever really felt the need to do in the past but in this situation it felt like a ‘harmless’ edit.